hussein-esmail7/yorku-class-scraper/README.md

 - `-q`, `--quiet`: Quiet mode.
 Only display text when required (progress bars not included, use `--no-progress` for this).
 - `--no-progress`: No progress bars.
 Independent from `--quiet`.

+## Files in this Repository
+- `dict-format.pdf`: PDF of how the JSON is formatted in case you want to make your own program that uses this data (and I recommend you do!
+I want this repository to help others).
+- `dict-format.tex`: LaTeX source file for `dict-format.pdf`
+- `json/`: This folder contains JSON files I've already created by using this program to potentially save the next person some time.
+- `yorku_scrape.py`: Main Python program
+- `yorku_scrape_v2.py`: A new version of the main Python program that uses the "View Active Course Timetables" page instead of "Search Current Courses By..." -> "Subject"

 ## Donate
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/husseinesmail)